ArkEcosystemArchive/docs-legacy/docs/glossary/README.md

 It is recommended to let several blocks be forged before taking any action related to the transaction.

-## DArk Address
+## Dark Address
-A DArk address behaves like a normal Ark address, but it is only available on the Development Network of Ark and holds the DARK currency.
+A Dark address behaves like a normal Ark address, but it is only available on the Development Network of Ark and holds the DARK currency.

 ## Reward
 Once very 8 seconds, when a block is forged, the fees for every transaction and a steady bonus is awarded to the forging delegate.